Some realities about paddling in the wild

-WHAT TO DO IF YOUR KAYAK ENCOUNTERS ALLIGATORS: Special thanks to South Carolina's Cape Fear Paddlers for some valuable insights Photo of Okefenokee alligator - special thanks to Henry Dorfman of Cincypaddlers.org
+WHAT TO DO IF YOUR KAYAK ENCOUNTERS ALLIGATORS: Special thanks to North Carolina's Cape Fear Paddlers for some valuable insights Photo of Okefenokee alligator - special thanks to Henry Dorfman of Cincypaddlers.org

 1. Contact your local Fish & Game Dept for trends in predator activities such as mating and nesting season for alligators, seasonal behavior patterns and times of day of increased predator activity or recent attacks.
 This is usually dusk & dawn, as darkness gives any predator an advantage; but don't just rely on that.